|

 Aloe falcata Baker 1880 (Vans Rhynsdorp Aloe)

 growing near Vans Rhynsdorp, South Africa, December 1998.
-The smooth blue-green leaves have sharp brownish teeth along their margins and form compact rosettes which often lie at an angle.
+The smooth blue-green succulent leaves have sharp brownish teeth along their margins and form compact rosettes which often lie at an angle.
 Aloe falcata flowers in December - January, mid summer in the Southern hemisphere and the hottest time of the year.
 The branched inflorescence carries spikes of tubular orange flowers.

 This species comes from a winter rainfall area in the North-Western Cape and should be watered carefully and hardly at all during the summer flowering season when it would usually be completely dry.
 It requires water during the winter which may be a problem in cool climates.